img

 Sagarmatha national park entry fee.

-Island peak climbing permit's fees.
+Island peak climbing permit's fee.

 TIMS and local government fees.